Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 SLE is a program that exports basic speedrun.com leaderboard information for data analysis.
 It helps to aid in the documentation of speedruns at a given time from speedrun.com

+Important Note: SLE currently does **NOT** list all usernames for speedruns where more than one user participates.
+SLE will export the first user per run.

 ## How to use

 To export a speedrun's leaderboard from speedrun.com, simply edit the config file, run the program, and click the appropriate prompts.